Sherwin Williams Exterior House Paints: Duration vs. Superpaint

 Duration is great if you are looking for a self priming, one coat coverage type of paint.
 It’s best if used on a newer home, under 30-40 years old.
 Unlike Superpaint, if Duration is applied on a home with cedar, or with a moisture problem, the thicker Duration coating will stop the home from ‘breathing’ and prevent moisture from escaping – therefore cause blistering and peeling paint.

 Which product is your favorite?
 Have any good or bad experiences with either?
 Let us know in the comments below!
-And as always, if you’re curious about our services, give us a call or click the link below!
+And as always, if you’re curious about our services, give us a call or schedule an estimate on our website!